I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 By the time Siren released their debut album No Place Like Home (on the now-defunct Flametrader label in 1986), it seems like their Floridian neighbors in Savatage were becoming a pretty major influence on them.
 Vocalist Doug Lee's Ozzy-esque wails were now tempered with occasional Jon Oliva-style "shrieks of terror," and musically the band echoed the mix of flashy melodies and dark heaviness heard on Savatage's Sirens and The Dungeons are Calling albums.
 Several tracks from the earlier demos ("Black Death," "So Far To Go," "Iron Coffins" and "Over the Rainbow") were re-recorded for No Place Like Home and the album versions were much improved over their original "rough drafts."
 After a few listens, I started skipping directly to the No Place Like Home album when I played this CD so I could hear what I felt were the "definitive" takes of those songs.

 A four-pack of newly recorded Siren tunes opens the second disc, all of which are quality, especially the killer speed-metal burner "Tornado of Blood" and the oddly titled "Sun in my Face, Knife in my Back," which has a tongue-in-cheek Alice Cooper feel.
-Listening to the new tracks, it was hard to believe that this band hadn't played together since the early 1990s!
+Listening to the new tracks, it was hard to believe that this band hadn't played together since the late 1980s!
 The two-song Metro-Mercenary single from 1984 follows and then the disc wraps up with a batch of vintage demo tracks and live cuts, five songs from a 1987 pre-production session, and one song from guitarist Rob Phillips' upcoming solo album.
 Some of the tracks in this portion are alternate takes of songs from the earlier demos or the No Place Like Home album, so you've already heard them on Disc 1 (in some cases, more than once!) but I'm sure the band's die hard fans will be glad to have them anyway.

 In addition to the audio awesomeness contained on these CDs, Up From the Depths is also a visual treat.
 The discs are lavishly packaged in a cool 3-panel "digipak," which includes a fat booklet loaded with lyrics, an in-depth history of the band (which was a fascinating read), and a bunch of vintage photos, band flyers, and artwork.
 In short, Up From the Depths is not just a must-have for long time Siren fans, but it's a damn fine starting point for new fans (like me!) as well.
 Now I'm on the hunt for a copy of Siren's Financial Suicide album from 1988 (the only piece of their discography that isn't included in this package) so my collection will be complete!